The story of a fisherman and businessman

 As humans, we are prone to look forward to something that’s going to happen in the future.
 In fact, there is a famous Dutch research study that shows how the anticipation of an event can often create more satisfaction than the event itself.

-Although anticipation can be a powerful emotion that can generate much-needed hope and motivation, many people spend too much time idealizing the future at the expense of enjoying life in the present.
+Although anticipation can be a powerful emotion that can generate much-needed hope and motivation, many people spend too much time idealizing the future at the expense of enjoying a happy life in the present.

 The danger of this is (of course) that the future isn’t promised to any of us.
 The only guarantee we have is the moment we’re in.